sijda123/data_wrangling_i/README.md

-# data_wrangling_i
+# Data Wrangling I

-code from the data wrangling topic in P8105.
+This repo has code from the data wrangling topic in P8105.
 Code was written in class.